MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/pbi-glossary.md

 ## I

-### Inline frame, iFrame
+### Inline frame, IFrame

-An iFrame is component of an HTML element that allows you to embed reports and other [items](#item) inside your app.
+An IFrame is component of an HTML element that allows you to embed reports and other [items](#item) inside your app.
 It's essentially a way to display a secondary webpage inside the main page.

 ### Implicit measures